Gemini in Google Workspace: Plans, Pricing, Features, and Real-World Limits

 Meeting Notes ("Take Notes for Me")

-Our recommendation: Enable automatic meeting notes for client calls and external meetings.
+Our recommendation: Enable meeting notes for client calls and external meetings.
 The auto-summary reduces the effort of real-time note-taking and creates a useful reference document.
 For internal standups and quick syncs, it adds overhead without proportional value.
 For anything with contractual or legal implications, treat the AI-generated notes as a starting point and review before sharing.

-Speech Translation
+Speech Translation (Beta)

 Google Meet supports real-time speech translation between English and five languages: Spanish, French, German, Portuguese, and Italian.
+The feature remains in beta.

-Additional constraints:
+Current constraints:

 - One language pair per session — you can't translate between three languages simultaneously